 Also, it can be a tough transition to having to find a babysitter, so you can go to work or do things as a couple.
 In terms of who drops off the baby and when this takes coordination and understanding in both the mother and father.

 9. Enjoy the little moments

-10. Have a confidence in yourself and know that you are just as important to that baby.
+10. Have confidence in yourself and know that you are just as important to that baby.

-It is true that mothers are more likely to do the caregiving, and fathers are more likely to play with their babies.
+Mothers are indeed more likely to do the caregiving, and fathers are more likely to play with their babies.
 However, still be involved in changing diapers and feeding your baby, as this helps you develop a strong, emotional bond with them.
 The attachment you and your baby develop is related to the quality of time you spend with him or her.

-Welcome to your new adventure and enjoy this time!
+Enjoy your new adventure and this time!
 You can do this!
 This is a kind of love that is so different from any other kind of love, and you will want to move mountains for that baby.

 And when in doubt, just ask questions 🙂

 Follow me on social media: